The basis of modern technical analysis is made up of the following:

 Forex chart analysis is the main tool of technical analysis.
 Charts generally depict all the data obtained on the currency market and it does not matter, what chart you are looking at, it conveys very important and detailed information.
 Thus, your success in the Forex market directly depends on your chart analysis skills.
 Traders usually work with those charts that are more convenient and understandable for them and that meet their personal preferences and requirements.
 The chart time frame could be expressed in minutes, hours, days, or weeks.

-The main types of charts include line charts, bar charts, and Candlesticks
+The main types of charts include:

 Besides studying chart patterns, there are other varied and more sophisticated technical tools and mathematical indicators available.
 The most commonly used are technical indicators, measuring support and resistance, and using trend lines, although all three can be considered as technical indicators as they all rely on looking at the chart and reviewing recent history trying to spot whether a price is following a pattern or moving in a range.